 1/3cupsmall pearl tapioca balls

-Add the coconut milk, agave nectar, salt, and the vanilla bean pod and scrapings.
+Add the coconut milk, maple syrup, salt, and the vanilla bean pod and scrapings if using.
 Place over medium heat and, stirring constantly, bring to a bare simmer.
 Don't let the mixture boil, or it could curdle.
-Reduce the heat to low and cook, stirring and scraping the bottom of the pot constantly with a heatproof spatula, until the mixture thickens, 45 minutes to 1 hour.
+Reduce the heat to low and cook, stirring and scraping the bottom of the pot frequently with a wooden spoon or heatproof silicone spatula, until the mixture thickens, 45 minutes to 1 hour.
 The pudding should be roughly the texture of gravy, with the tender tapioca balls suspended in the mixture rather than sinking to the bottom.

 Nutritional values are based on one of six servings.